Robinhood Markets Inc. (HOOD) – key numbers that make it a Strong Buy For Now

-Robinhood Markets Inc. (NASDAQ: HOOD) is -0.74% lower on its value in year-to-date trading and has touched a low of $6.81 and a high of $18.94 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The HOOD stock was last observed hovering at around $8.14 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $11.00 for the next 12 months.
-It is also 71.14% off the consensus price target high of $28.00 offered by 15 analysts, but current levels are -1.0% lower than the price target low of $8.00 for the same period.
+Robinhood Markets Inc. (NASDAQ: HOOD) is 5.04% higher on its value in year-to-date trading and has touched a low of $6.81 and a high of $17.21 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The HOOD stock was last observed hovering at around $8.25 in the last trading session, with the day’s gains setting it 0.3%.

 Will You Miss Out On This Growth Stock Boom?